terpnetwork/subdaos/validation/README.md

 **Nomination Process:**
 SubDAO members have the opportunity to nominate others for a subdao membership.
 Nominations can be submitted through a designated channel or platform specified by the subdao.

 **Election Period:**
 The election period is set by the on-chain voting mechanism for the validation subDAO.
 This can be changed by a proposal from a subdao member.

 **Voting Mechanism:**
 The SubDAO currently used DAO-DAO for its voting mechanisms, however at any time the subdao may choose to define alternate or additional voting mechanisms, which may include options such as community-wide voting, subdao member voting, or a combination of both.
-The mechanism will ensure fair representation and equal opportunity fo rcommunity members to participate in the election process
+The mechanism will ensure fair representation and equal opportunity fo rcommunity members to participate in the election process.

 **Resignation Protocol:** In the event that a subdao member resigns or is unable to fulfill their duties, the subdao will follow a predefined protocol to address the vacancy.
 This may involve the initiation of a by-election or appointment process to fill the vacant position, ensuring the continuity of the subdao's operations.